petr-tik/income_calc/progress_report.md

+## 07/11

+Been crazy busy, but coming back to it.
+Craig (@cratuki) suggested using a python script for initial stock quote download.
+It's easier to write in a higher level language using libs like requests, than open sockets in C.
+For now, will leave it in python, but ideally rewrite in C later, so I can learn about sockets etc.

+Wrote the first version of the download script, with a hard-wired list of companies (TODO: add

 ## 05/10

 Haven't had time to contribute anyythng, which is a shame.
 Picking up where I left off.
 In the future, optimise struct to an array - more efficient for L1 caching, not that it's necessary, but still minor optimisation.